dharmac809-ui/ZugangTest/README.md

 # ZugangTest

 Heidegger: zugang....
 HERE ::: "access-in-use"...
 Heidegger: dis-unification-in-words...
-HERE: unification-in-words
+HERE: unification-in-words.

+Concealer Uno: take a term which is plural,. and make it singular (delete "s"): answers->answer; ditthis -> ditthi; gods -> god; selfies->self; paths->path; arahants ->Buddha; bits->bit; zugangs->zugang.

-"They are all so easy--even Einstein: just promise 'em certainty"--Wittgenstein
+"They are all so easy--even Einstein: just promise 'em certainty and hand 'em the dice"--Wittgenstein

+Philosophy conference.
+Speaker: "is math abstract?
+Let's have a show of hands...."

 ![glin](glib.png)